 However, we have not eliminated another source of infectious disease- and that is other humans.
-It is rare that we isolate or quarantine people with infections-although with the recent Ebola scare that happened.
+It is rare that we isolate or quarantine people with infections.
 Most of us will admit that we have gone to work, school or social events with symptoms suggestive of infection- a cough, runny nose, upset stomach- and by doing so put our friends and colleagues at risk.

 If I had high cholesterol, it is my right not to take a cholesterol lowering drug to try and prevent a heart attack.
 If I have a heart attack, I will not transmit that to another human being.
 But if I fail to get an influenza vaccination, and contract influenza, and transmit that to a relative, friend, or a patient- is that my right?